splunk-soar-connectors/microsoftadldap/README.md

         | \               | \5c                      |
         | NUL             | \00                      |

-        Example: For example, to find all objects where the common name is "James Jim*) Smith", the LDAP filter would be: (cn=James Jim\2A\29 Smith)
+        Example: To find all objects where the common name is "James Jim*) Smith", the LDAP filter would be: (cn=James Jim\2A\29 Smith)

 ### Configuration Variables